-Casement windows do have just a few drawbacks, such as:
+Casement windows do have a few drawbacks, such as:

-- Crank can be fragile.
-Unfortunately, the convenient crank mechanism is prone to breaking.
+- Crank can be fragile: Unfortunately, the convenient crank mechanism is prone to breaking.
 If it does, the window is stuck in its current position until the crank is repaired.

-- Windows swing outward.
-Casement windows, when opened, extend beyond the exterior of your home.
+- Windows swing outward: Casement windows, when opened, extend beyond the exterior of your home.
 This can be a problem if you have trees or other vegetation close by.
 It also exposes them to the effects of weather, making them prone to wear.

-Benefits of Double Hung Windows
+Benefits of Double-Hung Windows

-Double hung windows have many benefits, such as:
+Double-hung windows have many benefits, such as:

-- Easy to clean.
-Modern double hung windows tilt inward for easy cleaning.
+- Easy to clean: Modern double-hung windows tilt inward for easy cleaning.
 No need to climb a ladder or lean out of a window to clean them.

-The cons of double hung windows include:
+The cons of double-hung windows include:

-- Harder to open.
-The sliding tracks of double hung windows can stick and make it more difficult to open and close the window.
+- Harder to open: The sliding tracks of double-hung windows can stick and make it more difficult to open and close the window.

-When trying to decide between casement window replacement and double hung window replacement, it all comes down to what your priorities are.
+When trying to decide between casement window replacement and double-hung window replacement, it all comes down to what your priorities are.
 If energy efficiency is the most important quality in a window, you may want to consider casement windows.

 Zen Windows Offers a Variety of Window Styles

-Still comparing casement vs double windows?
-Casement and double hung windows are just two types of windows available from Zen Windows.
+Still comparing casement versus double-hung windows?
+Casement and double-hung windows are just two types of windows available from Zen Windows Twin Cities.
 Whatever style of windows you’re looking for, we can install a wide range of types to give you the features you want.

 All our windows are well-insulated for optimal energy efficiency.
 We also offer a lifetime warranty on our window installation.